4 questions to ask potential tenants as lettings demand heats up [+ free referencing checklist]

 You'll need to find out the type of income they have - for example, permanent or temporary employment, pensions, or self-employed - and how much they’re earning.

 You should already know how much a tenant would need to earn in order to pay rent on the property.
-If they’re on a low salary, you can let them know they will need a guarantor - who will also require an income check - in order to rent the property.
+If they’re on a low salary, you can let them know they will need a guarantor - who will also require an income check - to rent the property.

 Do they have an adverse credit history?

-You should ask your applicants if they’re aware of an adverse credit history - if they do, they’re unlikely to pass the credit check.
+You should ask your applicants if they’re aware of an adverse credit history.
+If they do, they’re unlikely to pass the credit check.
 Applicants with adverse credit should always declare it for the best possible outcome.

 Are they currently renting?